genitrust/dashwallet-ios/WallofCoins-README.md

 *   bank: Selected bank ID from bank list. pass empty if selected none.
 *   zipCode: zip code of user, need to take input from user.
 *   browserLocation: Need to pass user device latitude and Longitude.
+Note: when you specify the browserLocation parameter, it must have real values (latitude,longitude) and browserLocation will be used.
+When browserLocation is not set, you must have zipCode set to a valid zipCode. when zipCode is not set, you must specify the bank. bank > browser location > zip code > country (get this value by phone # country code, by 'country' parameter should be used by the most specific location to the broadest location. so for example, bank is the most direct, then browser location, then zip code, then country.
 ##### Response :

 ```json